L13/vscode-projects/README.md

 ### Workspace Groups Context Menu

-* `Open All` - Open all workspaces at once in the current and new windows.
+* `Open All` - Open all workspaces in a group at once in the current and new windows.
 Ignores `l13Projects.openInNewWindow`.
-* `Open All in New Windows` - Open all workspaces at once in new windows.
+* `Open All in New Windows` - Open all workspaces in a group at once in new windows.
 Ignores `l13Projects.openInNewWindow`.
+* `Open as Workspace` - Open all workspaces in a group as a single workspace.
 * `Add to Favorites` - Add the workspace group and all its workspaces to favorites.
 * `Assign to Slot` - Assign the workspace group to a slot 1 - 9 to open all with a keyboard shortcut.
+* `Add Folders to Workspace` - Add all workspaces in a group to the current workspace.
 * `Rename` - Rename a workspace group.
 * `Delete` - Delete a workspace group.